RENOYEGON/Row_health_wellness_program/README.md

 <b>Technical Analysis:</b><br>
 For this section, I used Tableau exclusively to create a brand awareness dashboard.
 My data came from the marketing campaign dataset I created for my Excel analysis.

-My Tableau dashboard incorporates KPIs, filters, tables, bar charts, and box-and-whisker plots.
+My Tableau dashboard incorporates KPIs, filters, tables, bar charts, and scatter plot.

 Here is a peek at what my dashboard looks like: